aaronmcleancs/tslim-data-simulator/README.txt

 - **Project Configuration & Data Storage:**
   Set up the GitHub repository, established init project configuration, and designed the data storage framework.
 - **History Logging & Resource Monitoring:**
   Implemented detailed logging of insulin delivery and system state, so users can track all data from a session.
+Implementented persistence of the user profile data to remain between sessions, and new builds of the project.
 - **Final Documentation & System Visualization:**
-  Final documentation and contributed to state machine diagrams.
+  Final documentation and authored state machine diagrams.

 FILE STRUCTURE
 --------------